aditiamrute/aditiamrute/README.md

 Hi I am Aditi Amrute
-I am a second year engineering student from IT branch
+I am an engineering student from IT branch